First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Results

 \subsection{Photometry and Line Equivalent Widths}

 Similar to \citetalias{sun22}, we performed aperture photometry of all $z>6$ line-emitting galaxies in F212N, F250M, F322W2, F335M and F444W band.
 Unlike P330E-z6.11 that has a clear two-component structure, the three new sources found in this work were detected as single-component systems and their angular sizes are generally compact (FWHM\,$\lesssim$\,0\farcs25).
 We adopted a conservative circular aperture of $r=0\farcs45$ using \textsc{photutils} \citep{photutils} to avoid missing extended components and minimize the aperture loss, similar to that used in \citetalias{sun22}.
-Through the modeling of 4.4-\micron\ circularized surface brightness profiles of all sources in our sample, we confirmed that the aperture correction is negligible.
+With such an aperture radius, the variation of the encircled light fractions of point spread functions at 2--5\,\micron\ is $\sim$3\%, much smaller than the photometric uncertainty.
+We also modeled the F444W surface brightness profiles of sources in our sample with the 2D Gaussian model, and we confirmed that the aperture loss is negligible.
 We subtracted the sky background using the median of sigma-clipped local annulus, and computed the photometric uncertainty using the RMS of that.
 Broad-band photometry is summarized in Table~\ref{tab:01_prop}.

 All sources were detected in the broad F322W2 and F444W bands, but remained undetected within the narrow F212N filter.
-For P330E-z6.28 with the F250M and F335M coverage, we were able to detect its rest-frame UV continuum (24.12$\pm$0.19\,AB mag in the F250M band) and optical stellar continuum (24.57$\pm$0.19\,AB mag in the F335M band).
+For P330E-z6.28 with the F250M and F335M coverage, we were able to detect its rest-frame UV continuum (23.88$\pm$0.16\,AB mag in the F250M band) and optical stellar continuum (24.45$\pm$0.20\,AB mag in the F335M band).
 At this redshift, no strong emission line is expected in the wavelength range of the F250M and F335M filters, but the flux densities measured with the broad F322W2 and F444W filters could be boosted by strong \oiii\ and \ha\ lines, respectively.
-Indeed, we find a blue F250M--F335M color of $-0.45\pm0.28$ and an F322W2--F335M excess of $0.81\pm0.20$\,mag, both suggesting the presence of strong nebular emission lines (e.g., \oiii) and nebular continuum blueward of the Balmer break ($\lambda_\mathrm{rest} < 3640$\,\AA).
+Indeed, we find a blue F250M--F335M color of $-0.57\pm0.26$ and an F322W2--F335M excess of $0.75\pm0.21$\,mag, both suggesting the presence of strong nebular emission lines (e.g., \oiii) and potentially nebular continuum blueward of the Balmer break ($\lambda_\mathrm{rest} < 3640$\,\AA).